rstock08/UIowa-Lab-IoT/README.md

 - Twilio's API for sending messages which can be found on their website: www.twilio.com/
 - Miles Burton's temperature control library which can be found on the Arduino website: http://www.arduino.cc/playground/Learning/OneWire
 - Along with libraries provided by the companies of the modules used on this project.

+For more information please look to the documentation file.